Non Sequitur by Wiley Miller for June 22, 2012

 28. Missing large

-orz almost 12 years ago
+orz over 12 years ago

 Because there are people who take calculated risks with high probability setups.
 And because the companies need to issue stock to raise money and do business.
 We want our country to prosper, and businesses make that happen.